SilvaScience/colberto/manual/calibrations/spatial_calibration.md

 This measurement is performed by pressing the `measure_spectral_calibration` button after specifying the width of the stripe in `column_width_spin_box` and the increment by which to step its location in `column_increment_spin_box`.
 The measurements are updated in the `spectral_calib_plot_layout` where a `SpectralCalibDataPlot` is instantiated.
 The measurements are also stored in DataHandling under `calibration['spectral_calibration_raw_data']`.

-As the data is acquired the maximum for every strip position is plotted in `spectral_calib_fit_plot_layout` where a `SpectralCalibFitPlot` is instantiated.Processed data is stored in DataHandling under `calibration['spectral_calibration_processed_data']`.
+As the data is acquired, the maximum for every strip position is plotted in `spectral_calib_fit_plot_layout` where a `SpectralCalibFitPlot` is instantiated.
+The user can define a wavelength range, for which the maximum value is extracted.
+This is helpful in case of saturated pixels or scattered light.
+To define the wavelength range, adjust the values in the 'SpecCalib_Wave_minimum_value' and 'SpecCalib_Wave_maximum_value' spinboxes.
+Processed data is stored in DataHandling under `calibration['spectral_calibration_processed_data']`.

 The range of wavelengths to be considered by the spectral calibration can be adjusted in the `shortest_fitting_wave_spin_box` and `longest_fitting_wave_spin_box` and instantly updates the analysis.
 This will also restrain the beam on the SLM, always turning off the columns outside this range.